azavana/Machine-Learning_Deep-Learning/README.md

 # AI_DL_ML_TensorFlow (Updated Regularly)

 Aritificial Intelligence, Deep Learning, Machine Learning with TensorFlow.
-Each folder contains two extensions of the same program: a.py extension and a ipynb extension.
+Each folder contains two extensions of the same program: a.py extension and a.ipynb extension.

 # How to run (Linux Debian / Ubuntu)